 - Intermittent joint pain that eases with movement

 If you’re experiencing neck or back pain, you should consult your physician.
 He or she will likely use a physical examination, combined with spinal imaging and blood tests, to determine the origin and nature of your pain.
 Once a diagnosis of spondylosis is made, the physician will likely recommend that your condition be treated non-surgically with exercise or pain/anti-inflammatory medicine.
 If these non-surgical treatment options prove ineffective against chronic pain, your physician might suggest surgery as an alternative.
 Before you make a decision, be sure to investigate all spondylosis surgical options thoroughly, including those offered at Laser Spine Institute.
 Laser Spine Institute is here to make your research simpler.
 Our surgeons use a variety of minimally invasive, outpatient procedures available to treat spondylosis or osteoarthritis of the spine.
-Contact the medical professionals at Laser Spine Institute for information about our minimally invasive surgical procedures and for a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute for information about our minimally invasive surgical procedures and for a review of your MRI or CT scan.